ShizukaDonaghue/serene-meditation/README.md

 ## Testing
 ### Code Validation
-The website was validated using the official [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and no errors were found.<br>
+The website was fully validated to ensure there were no syntax errors.
+The official [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used for the validation and no errors were found.<br>

 Validation result for index.html:<br>